Nikitha-Samanthula/bookverse-retail-bi-sales-analytics/README.md

 This analysis helped identify opportunities to improve inventory planning, increase sales, target valuable customers, and optimize product promotions.

-## Database and Data Analysis

-The BookVerse project involved building and analyzing a relational MySQL database consisting of three major areas:

-* **Books**
-* **Customers**
-* **Orders**

-The database was designed using primary keys, foreign keys, and relationships between the tables.
-The `Orders` table connects customers and books through `Customer_ID` and `Book_ID`.

-Before performing business analysis, the imported data was validated by checking:

-* Number of records
-* Column data types
-* Missing values
-* Duplicate records
-* Primary key uniqueness
-* Foreign key consistency
-* Dataset consistency

 ## SQL Concepts Used

 During the BookVerse project, we worked with several SQL concepts, including: